 Never mind, the mountains call.
 You will not find your grounding here, but in the stars.

 My wife and I moved from Maryland to Taos, New Mexico in 1999.
 This book covers the years 2010 to 2016.
 (For 1999- 2004, see BUFFALO LIGHTS.
 For 2005-2010, please see TAOS SOUL.)
 I wrote about the early years in my previous two books.
 The chapters in this volume first appeared at JHFARR.COM from 2010 through early 2016.
 I’ve edited and arranged them here thematically for greater impact.

 Notes on the Ebook

 This is the best “pure ebook” yet.
 Designed in iBooks Author, both the Amazon and iBooks versions display beautifully on all compatible platforms.
-All photographs by John Hamilton Farr.
-Available on iBooks and Amazon, $5.99.
+All photographs by John Hamilton Farr. $9.99.
 About 43K words, featuring 85 high-resolution photographs.
 ASIN B01H8MIS56 (Kindle), ISBN: 978-0-9830838-4-9.
-There’s a beautiful custom sample (free) available at the iBooks link.
+Available at these digital stores.

 Sections and Chapter Titles: